OA-DET3D: Embedding Object Awareness as a General Plug-in for Multi-Camera 3D Object Detection: Methodology

 \textbf{Design Overview of \systemname:} The key modules of the proposed \systemname are as follows: \begin{enumerate}[(1)] \item Depth Estimation with Object-Level Supervision.
-This module is to explicitly guide the network to learn the depth information, as well as to avoid the need for extra annotations.
-We use the ground truth depth of a 3D object as the depth value of all the pixels in the corresponding 2D bounding box (defined as the foreground region) on the images. \item Object-Centric Pseudo-3D Feature Generation.
-This module is to construct a foreground pseudo-3D representation to encode features describing objects of interest in the 3D space.
-We select the pixels on the depth maps that belong to an object's 2D bounding box and project them to 3D space to generate the pseudo-point clouds.
-After voxelization, we encode the pseudo-voxel features by layers of 3D sparse convolutions.
+This module is to explicitly guide the network to learn the depth, as well as to avoid the need for extra annotations.
+We leverage the properties of a 3D bounding box, such as its center point or diagonal, to approximate the depth of corresponding pixels within the 2D bounding box. \item Object-Centric Pseudo-3D Feature Generation.
+This module is to construct a foreground pseudo-3D representation that encodes features describing objects of interest in the 3D space.
+Pixels belonging to an object’s 2D bounding box on depth maps are selected and projected to 3D space to generate pseudo-point clouds, which undergo voxelization followed by encoding pseudo-voxel features through layers of 3D sparse convolutions.
 This process is trained end-to-end.

 \item Object-Aware Feature Fusion.
-This module is to fuse the two object-aware features into the BEV representation through deformable attention. \end{enumerate} In the rest of this section, we discuss these modules in detail.
+This module is to fuse the two object-aware features into the BEV features or instance features from the based branch through deformable attention.